 Payment Card Industry (PCI) compliance, which allows you to take debit or credit card payments, can be costly, time-consuming and arduous to set up.

 As well as taking any deposit payments upfront, chasing guests for late payments isn’t exactly an enjoyable task.
-This is where a managing agency can really help.
+This is where a property manager can help.
 They’ll handle this for you, remove the stress and admin, and have the right systems and technology already in place to ensure that all balances are collected in full – and in a compliant way.